-As much as you tried to stretch your fingers during all those years of guitar lessons, maybe acoustics just aren’t for you.
+As much as you tried to stretch your fingers during all those years of guitar lessons, maybe acoustics just isn’t for you.

 You would’ve been a prodigy (maybe) by now if you hopped on to instruments more suitable for you.

 4) When you’re unhappy with your job.

 Your job feels like it’s sucking the soul out of you.
-Remember that money isn’t everything.

-Maybe you’ll be happier as a digital nomad, so you try out a remote job before returning to the typical 8-5 desk job.
+Maybe you’ll be happier as a digital nomad, so you try a remote job before returning to the typical 8-5 desk job.

-After graduating from nursing, they gave up their first few months of working at a hospital to go back to school and pursue their dream job, which was under graphics, design and media.
+After graduating from nursing, they gave up their first few months of working at a hospital to go back to school and pursue their dream job in graphics, design, and media.

-Oftentimes, choosing a job for the income and because it’s “what everyone’s doing” will leave you unsatisfied.
+Often, choosing a job for the income and because it’s “what everyone’s doing” will leave you unsatisfied.